-From the credit risk point of view, the Group distinguishes between the provision of deferred payments to deferred payments for retired clients and for non-retired clients whereas, according to the amount of outstanding exposure as at 31 December 2020, deferred payments to non-retired clients represent 95.5% of provided deferred payments;
+- From the credit risk point of view, the Group distinguishes between the provision of deferred payments to deferred payments for retired clients and for non-retired clients whereas, according to the amount of outstanding exposure as at 31 December 2021, deferred payments to non-retired clients represent 95.5% of provided deferred payments; - Loans to non-retired clients with deferral of payments during the pandemic are included in Level 2, as the Group is exposed to increased credit risk due to possible loss of income in the future, the Group does not expect loss of income in retired clients;

-- Loans to non-retired clients with deferral of payments during the pandemic are included in Level 2, as the Group is exposed to increased credit risk due to possible loss of income in the future, the Group does not expect loss of income in retired clients; - The FLI multiplier for retail portfolios was set uniformly at 30%, increasing the original value by 5%, with the exception of the Lepšia Splátka product, which decreased from 50%; - As a result of inclusion in Level 2 and adjustment of the FLI parameter, there was a one-off increase in provisions by EUR 5 006 thousand
+- By the end of 2021, the FLI multiplier for retail portfolios was calibrated uniformly at 10%, in compliance with the Bank's expectations for the following year; - As a result of the calibration of the FLI parameter, there was a one-off decrease in impairment allowances by approx. EUR 1.9 mil.